Self-Harm Awareness Month: Understanding Self-Harm (And How You Can Help)

 For those who have not experienced it, self-harm can seem perplexing.
 To understand this behavior, it might help to understand the biochemical mechanisms that underpin self-injury—namely, the body’s release of endorphins in response to pain.

 Endorphins are natural painkillers produced by the brain, which can create a sense of emotional release or numbing.
 Because physical and emotional pain activates the same parts of the brain, those endorphins may bring emotional relief immediately following a self-harming behavior.
 For this reason, self-harm typically occurs in response to severe stress or psychological pain.
-Self-mutilation has also been observed in animals that are subjected to stress, suggesting a broader biological or instinctual basis for these actions.
+A study from 1978 observed self-mutilation in animals that are subjected to stress, suggesting a broader biological or instinctual basis for these actions.

 Those who self-harm often do so impulsively and compulsively, making it difficult to stop even when it causes shame, embarrassment, anxiety, or physical pain.
-Some research suggests that those who self-harm may have a higher pain tolerance, which may explain why the physical discomfort it causes may not be enough to deter the behavior.
+Research from 2010 suggests that those who self-harm may have a higher pain tolerance, which may explain why the physical discomfort it causes may not be enough to deter the behavior.

 Recognizing the signs of self-harm